martin-azon/mlrust/README.md

 * `Ok(true)` for a valid signature;
 * `Ok(false)` for a well-formed but cryptographically invalid signature;
 * an error for malformed public keys, malformed signatures, malformed secret keys, randomness failures, or invalid contexts.

+## Reusable module-lattice routines

+The `mlrust_core` crate is intended to make the lower-level routines available for reuse.

+Examples of reusable components include:

+* field arithmetic;
+* polynomial arithmetic;
+* polynomial-vector and polynomial-matrix operations;
+* NTTs over the ML-KEM and ML-DSA rings;
+* ML-KEM coefficient compression;
+* ML-DSA bit-packing helpers;
+* sampling utilities;
+* SHAKE-based symmetric helpers;
+* random byte generator abstractions;
+* constant-time selection and equality helpers.

+This makes the workspace useful not only as an implementation of ML-KEM and ML-DSA, but also as a starting point for related module-lattice experiments.

+The low-level APIs should still be considered evolving while the project remains in the `0.x` version range.

 ## Secret handling